Recently, my home province of Ontario passed new legislation making it legal for Wills to be digitally witnessed.

-This past summer, the Ontario government passed a law which allowed for people to sign their Wills and Power of Attorney documents over video-conference with their 2 witnesses observing from the comfort of their own home.
-This was a great step forward for Ontario and especially essential during the COVID-19 pandemic.
-For those who were immuno-compromised or at high risk to contract the disease, this meant that they could make their wishes known in their Will and also appoint a Power of Attorney without risking exposure.
+This was a great step forward for Ontario, and it was especially essential during the COVID-19 pandemic.
+For those who were immunocompromised or at high risk of severe illness, this meant that they could make their wishes known in their Will and also appoint a Power of Attorney without risking potentially deadly exposure.

 A Millennial’s view on going digital

-When it comes time for them to draft their Last Will & Testament, Power of Attorney for Personal Care and Continuing Power of Attorney for Property (POAs), we either recommend them to one of our Trusted Partner lawyers, they use their own current lawyer, or, if applicable, we recommend that they use an online Will-drafting platform.
+When it comes time for them to draft their Last Will & Testament, Power of Attorney for Personal Care, and Continuing Power of Attorney for Property (POAs), we either refer them to one of our Trusted Partner lawyers, have them use their existing lawyer, or (if applicable) we recommend that they use an online Will-drafting platform.

 Whether they go to a lawyer’s office or use an online service, they still must sign their Will using a pen and have it witnessed by 2 people.
 This is called a wet copy.